Starting Your First Blog In 2019: The “How To” Guide

-Chances are, if you can imagine it, there is a blog about it somewhere.
+Chances are if you can imagine it, there is a blog about it somewhere.
 Probably hundreds of them!

 Why Do People Blog?

-- As a resume for highlighting expertise and job experience.
+- As a resume for highlighting expertise.

 - To share knowledge with others that want to learn a new skill.

 Sometimes figuring out what to blog about is the hardest part.
-Luckily, we have some really great ideas to get you started:
+Luckily, we have some great ideas to get you started: